rboorugu14/Library-Management-System/README.md

 # Library-Management-System

-The above python code is written libraries like PyQt5 which is mainly for GUI and sqlite3 for database.
+The above python code is written using libraries: PyQt5 which is mainly for GUI, sqlite3 for database, sys and time.
+Download the PyQt5 libraries before running the code.
 This is a mini-project, can be used for your college submissions.
 This project has functions like Add Book, Delete Book, Return Book, Sell Book, Student Details, Payment Details, Search Book, Buy/Rent Book, Update Book and New User.